 - My Account

 *Janet Bragg was born on this date in 1907.
-She was an African American aviator, nurse, and nursing home proprietor.
+She was a Black aviator, nurse, and nursing home proprietor.

 Her training took place at MacBicar Hospital on the campus, where she was one of two out of an entering class of twelve who survived the probationary period.
 The hospitals nursing students assisted in operations and performed other procedures customarily handled by interns.
 As a result, they received first-rate training.
 Harmon received her registered nurse (R.N.) degree in 1929.
 After her graduation from Spelman, she moved to Rockford, Illinois, to live with a sister.
 While there, Harmon passed the Illinois nurses’ license exam.

 Because the school owned no airplanes, it could not provide actual flight instruction, so she decided it made more sense financially to purchase her plane, which she could rent.
 The plane, costing $600, was the first of three she would own.
 It was finding an airfield where she could learn to fly proved impossible.
 Black pilots were not allowed to fly out of airports used by whites.
 The class at the ground school, with the aid of their instructors, formed the Challenger Aero Club.
 The group purchased land and built an airfield in Robbins, Illinois's small, all-Black town.